$120.79 Million in Sales Expected for Momentive Global Inc. (NASDAQ:MNTV) This Quarter

-Equities research analysts expect Momentive Global Inc. (NASDAQ:MNTV) to announce sales of $120.79 million for the current quarter, Zacks Investment Research reports.
-Three analysts have made estimates for Momentive Global’s earnings, with the lowest sales estimate coming in at $120.16 million and the highest estimate coming in at $121.40 million.
-Momentive Global reported sales of $100.98 million during the same quarter last year, which indicates a positive year over year growth rate of 19.6%.
-The firm is scheduled to report its next quarterly earnings results after the market closes on Thursday, February 10th.
+Brokerages expect Momentive Global Inc. (NASDAQ:MNTV) to post sales of $120.79 million for the current fiscal quarter, according to Zacks Investment Research.
+Three analysts have issued estimates for Momentive Global’s earnings.
+The highest sales estimate is $121.40 million and the lowest is $120.16 million.
+Momentive Global posted sales of $100.98 million in the same quarter last year, which suggests a positive year-over-year growth rate of 19.6%.
+The business is expected to announce its next quarterly earnings report after the market closes on Thursday, February 10th.

 On average, analysts expect that Momentive Global will report full year sales of $447.53 million for the current year, with estimates ranging from $447.25 million to $447.80 million.
-For the next year, analysts forecast that the firm will post sales of $533.93 million, with estimates ranging from $518.79 million to $555.00 million.
-Zacks Investment Research’s sales averages are an average based on a survey of research analysts that that provide coverage for Momentive Global.
+For the next fiscal year, analysts forecast that the business will post sales of $533.93 million, with estimates ranging from $518.79 million to $555.00 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that that provide coverage for Momentive Global.

-Momentive Global (NASDAQ:MNTV) last issued its earnings results on Tuesday, November 9th.
-The company reported $0.03 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.17) by $0.20.
+Momentive Global (NASDAQ:MNTV) last posted its earnings results on Tuesday, November 9th.
+The company reported $0.03 EPS for the quarter, beating analysts’ consensus estimates of ($0.17) by $0.20.
+The business had revenue of $114.75 million for the quarter, compared to the consensus estimate of $120.47 million.
 Momentive Global had a negative net margin of 23.41% and a negative return on equity of 28.33%.
-The company had revenue of $114.75 million for the quarter, compared to analysts’ expectations of $120.47 million.
-During the same period in the prior year, the business earned ($0.19) EPS.
-The firm’s quarterly revenue was up 20.3% on a year-over-year basis.
+The company’s revenue for the quarter was up 20.3% on a year-over-year basis.
+During the same quarter last year, the firm posted ($0.19) EPS.

 About Momentive Global